Madrid region inaugurates COVID-19 hospital, unions protest lack of staff

-MADRID (Reuters) - The Madrid region on Tuesday inaugurated a 100-million-euro hospital to treat COVID-19 patients, though unions say a lack of healthcare workers has raised questions about how it will be staffed.
+MADRID (Reuters) - The Madrid region on Tuesday inaugurated a 100-million-euro hospital to treat COVID-19 patients but unions say a lack of healthcare workers has raised questions about how it will be staffed.

-The cost of the newly built hospital, which doubled from the original announcement, and Spain’s shortage of health sector staff have been criticised by local opposition politicians and labour unions.
+The cost of the newly built hospital, which doubled from the original announcement, and Spain’s shortage of health sector staff have been criticized by local opposition politicians and labor unions.

-Arriving at the hospital for the inauguration, regional president Isabel Diaz Ayuso was greeted by dozens of protesting healthcare workers with placards reading: “Politicians’ hospitals” and “Enough.”
+Arriving at the hospital for the inauguration, regional leader Isabel Diaz Ayuso was greeted by dozens of protesting healthcare workers with placards reading: “Without staff there is no hospital” and “Primary care abandoned.”

+“I am outraged at what is being done with public money, with everyone’s money,” said 58-year old protester Rosa, who declined to give her last name.

 In a first step, a wing with 240 beds, including an intensive care unit, will open.
 That wing will require 669 staff including nurses, doctors and technicians.